Overview of Massachusetts Retirement Tax Friendliness

-Massachusetts fully exempts Social Security retirement benefits while taxing most other forms of retirement income.
-The Massachusetts estate tax has an exemption of just $1 million, among the lowest in the U.S.
+Massachusetts fully exempts Social Security retirement benefits, while taxing most other forms of retirement income.
+The Massachusetts estate tax has an exemption of just $1 million, tied for lowest in the U.S.

 Annual Social Security Income

 Annual Income from Public Pension

 |is toward retirees.|

 |Withdrawals from retirement accounts are taxed.|

 |Wages are taxed at normal rates, and your marginal state tax rate is %.|